Due diligence reporting tool

 Yes, each firm that actively engages with us will be allocated a small, dedicated team.

 You’ll be assigned a main contact for day-to-day platform support, case management and queries.
-They are based at our HQ and work in teams, so if your specific contact is unavailable, another member of the team will be on hand to help.
+If your specific contact is unavailable, another member of the team will be on hand to help.

-We believe in transparency because knowing how things are going helps you manage your clients and gives you peace of mind that your cases are progressing.
-You'll use our secure messaging system, Jira, that allows you to send instructions and queries to us, and view how these are progressing.
-This will save you time having to call us to find out what’s going on.
+We believe in transparency and provide updates to you as your cases are progressing, as this helps you manage your clients.
+You’ll use our secure messaging system, JIRA, that allows you to send instructions and queries to us, and view how these are progressing.
+JIRA will also save you time, as you won’t need to call us for a status update.

-In addition, for any “how-to?” questions, we offer a live support (Live chat) service on the platform and this has become increasingly popular for our users.
-Anecdotal feedback shows Live chat provides a quick and efficient way to obtain answers to straightforward questions.
+In addition, we offer a live chat service on the platform.
+Live chat provides a quick and efficient way to obtain answers to straightforward questions.

 Our opening times are 8:30am-5:30pm Monday to Friday for live support and calls.

-For firms that do not actively engage or sporadically use the platform, you'll still be able to access support through a centralised team who can provide ad hoc guidance on administration and processing as required.
+For firms that do not actively engage, or who sporadically use the platform, you'll still be able to access support through a centralised team who can provide ad hoc guidance on administration and processing as required.

-You can find extensive online help for any service questions through our user guides in the platform library, and we also have a range of 'How-to' videos available via the platform support tab.
+You can find extensive online help through our user guides in the platform library.

-How are sales staff incentivised and what procedures do you have in place to mitigate conflicts of interest in attracting assets to the platform and delivering the right customer service outcomes?
+How are sales staff incentivised and what procedures do you have in place to mitigate conflicts of interest?

-All incentive schemes are designed to ensure they are consistent with supporting advisers to deliver good client outcomes, as well as enabling motivation and retention across our sales team.
-The FCA have made clear the culture of a firm is important in ensuring good customer outcomes and our incentive scheme ensures risks to customers are adequately counterbalanced and controlled to remain compliant with regulatory best practice.
-The scheme also seeks to maintain alignment with the long-term interests of all stakeholders (including customers and users) to ensure everyone is incentivised to help us build a durable business.
+Our incentive schemes are aligned with supporting advisers to deliver good client outcomes, as well as enabling motivation and retention across our sales team.
+Our incentive schemes ensure risks to customers are adequately controlled to remain compliant with regulatory best practice.
+We also consider the long-term interests of all stakeholders (including customers and users) to ensure everyone is incentivised to help us build a durable business.

-Secure Jira messaging: This can be used 24/7 and messages will be dealt with during our normal opening hours.
+Secure JIRA messaging: Available 24/7.
+Messages will be dealt with during our normal opening hours.

 Does your platform offer a more secure online alternative to email?

-Yes, our users must use our secure Jira messaging system, which provides a clear audit trail of all correspondence and keeps any sensitive data secure, thereby reducing the potential of fraud, which is always a risk inherent in email communications.
+Yes, our users have access to our secure JIRA messaging system, which provides a clear audit trail of all correspondence and keeps any sensitive data secure, reducing the potential of fraud from email communications.

-Do you make online ‘live support’ or other online support services available as an alternative to telephone or email contact?
+Do you have a ‘live support’ service available as an alternative to telephone or email contact?

-Yes, our live support (Live chat) is available Monday to Friday 8.30am to 5.30pm and can be accessed via our platform.
+Yes, our live chat is available Monday to Friday 8.30am to 5.30pm and can be accessed via our platform.
 It provides a quick and efficient way to get responses to straight forward questions.

 Can clients contact you directly?

-Yes they can, but where a client has a financial adviser we’ll always refer them back to you for any substantive issues.
+Yes they can, but where a client has a financial adviser, we’ll always refer them back to you where appropriate.

 Will you accept trade instructions direct from my client?